 Museums in the Scottish Borders

-The Jim Clark Room is re-opening 11th July 2019 after major extension and refurbishment in the town of Duns is as unassuming as this Borders farmer who was one of the world's most successful racing drivers - two times Formula 1 World Champion.
+The Jim Clark Room has had major extension and refurbishment in the town of Duns is as unassuming as this Borders farmer who was one of the world's most successful racing drivers - two times Formula 1 World Champion.
 But inside it houses fascinating memorabilia and a staggering 100 of his trophies.
 Clark is buried at Chirnside village nearby.

 The Coldstrean Museum in the eponymous town where the famous regiment was first raised, and on the historical site where this happened, has permanent displays on the history of the regiment as well as the town.